 Vuforia provides a STATIC motion hint, ideal for tracking stationary objects, that improves Model Target tracking.
-Setting the Model Target to STATIC optimizes device performance.
-This is because the tracker does not need to update the trackable position on every frame.
+Setting the Model Target to STATIC optimizes device performance as the tracker does not need to update the trackable position on every frame.

 A STATIC setting allows for longer AR experiences and for less powerful devices, especially eyewear, to more efficiently run the application.
 This setting, however, only provides power savings when device tracking is activated.

 In ADAPTIVE mode, Vuforia Engine automatically selects the optimal tracking behavior, depending on the current situation.
 However, ADAPTIVE does not permit the same power optimizations compared to STATIC mode.
-As in previous versions ADAPTIVE still only allows limited motion of Model Targets.
+ADAPTIVE only allows limited motion of Model Targets.

 All Model Targets generated before the 8.5 release default to STATIC mode when used in Vuforia Engine 8.5 or newer.

 In the Model Target Generator (MTG), the motion hint can be set to STATIC or ADAPTIVE.
 During the creation of a Model Target database, the MTG stores the value in a .xml dataset file.
 The motion hint value can be changed later in Unity or native.